Jorge-Felix/threat-intel-research/README.md

-# threat-intel-research
+# Threat Intelligence Research

-A collection of original research on APTs, botnets, and malware, featuring detailed reports on campaigns, TTPs, IoCs, and defenses.
-Organized to help security professionals and researchers track and understand cyber threats.
+This repository hosts original research and detailed reports on cyber threat actors including APTs, botnets, and malware.
+It provides insights into campaigns, TTPs, IoCs, and mitigation strategies.

+## Structure

+- `apt/` – Reports on Advanced Persistent Threat groups
+- `botnets/` – Research on botnet operations
+- `malware/` – Analyses of malware samples and behaviors
+- `templates/` – Report templates and helpers

+## How to Use

+Explore the reports to learn about threat actor behaviors, indicators, and defenses.
+Use the provided IoCs and rules to enhance your security monitoring.

+## Contributing

+Contributions are welcome!
+Feel free to submit issues or pull requests with additional research or improvements.

+## License

+[Specify your license here, e.g., MIT License]

+## Contact

+For questions or collaboration, reach out at [your email or contact info]